aivizionz/PyramidMongoAPI/README.md

 ### Technologies Used:

 Pyramid (http://www.pylonsproject.org/) : Pyramid is a simple, fast and less opinionated web framework that can be used to build complex web applications with components of our choice, like ORMs( SQL Alchemy, Ming), templating languages(Chameleon, Mako, jinja2) etc.
-Also in my case, my present org is using zope and custom web framework  and we are  migrating all our app modules to pyramid.
-Pyramid will have less learning curve for people already using zope or pylons.
+Also Pyramid will have less learning curve for people already using zope or pylons.

 pyramid_chameleon (http://pyramid-chameleon.readthedocs.org/en/latest/) : No special preference on this templating system for Pyramid.
 Used this one as it is mentioned/used in pyramid tutorial docs by default.